 13. Based on the options on the Curfew tab, you can determine the times for each day when this person is not allowed to use the PC at all.

-15. Click Windows Store and game restrictions to limit the use of games.
+15. Click Microsoft Store and game restrictions to limit the use of games.

-16. Click Set game and Windows Store ratings to determine that this person can only use the games suitable for his/her age which are installed on the PC.
+16. Click Set game and Microsoft Store ratings to determine that this person can use only the installed games that are age-appropriate.

-17. In the next window, you chose a game rating level based on the age of your child.
+17. In the next window, select a game rating level that's based on the age of your child.

-18. If you want to block or allow specific locally installed games click Allow or block games on the left bar.
-Otherwise click User Settings.
+18. To block or allow specific locally installed games, click Allow or block games on the left bar.
+Otherwise, click User Settings.

-21. Then close the window.
-The changes are immediately in effect.
+21. Close the window.
+The changes are immediately applied.

-22. The next time, this user signs in, a notification is displayed telling her/him that this account is monitored by Family Safety.
+22. The next time that this user signs in, a notification is displayed that states that this account is monitored by Family Safety.